 Once you decide that you want to buy a car, you should determine how much you can afford to buy.
 Ideally, you should be able to pay off the car in three years.
 This cuts down on the amount of interest you'll pay over the life of the loan and may prevent you from becoming underwater on the car — in other words, owing more than the car is worth.

-And it's similar to a home loan.
+Think of it as similar to a home loan.
 You may qualify to borrow more money to purchase a nicer car, but that doesn't necessarily mean you should borrow more money.
 The same with purchasing a home.
 Just because you can afford a larger home does not mean it's financially responsible to do so.
 You do not want to deal with not being able to afford to make payments on your car because of a shift in finances.
 It is better to be very conservative in how much you choose to spend on a car.

 Call Local Banks and Credit Unions to Find the Best Price

 Call your local credit union and see if they will pre-approve you on a loan and what their interest rates are.
 You can also contact your current bank.
 These institutions may offer lower interest rates if you have an automatic payment drafted from your account.
 Be sure to check on this, as well as other discounts that they may offer.

 It is important to take the do your research.
 Then, take the rates you've sourced and compare them with the dealership's rates.
 Then, choose the best offer.
 Additionally, you should look into all of the possible ways to save on your loan like setting up an automatic payment or switching banks to qualify for the lower rate.

 Be Prepared to Give Your Financial Information